Critically slow operator dynamics in constrained many-body systems

 \textbf{\textit{Model and circuit evolution.}}-- We focus on a one-dimensional chain of length $L$ with $3$-state onsite Hilbert space.
 The computational basis states are denoted by $\ket{\bs{n}} = \ket{(n_{-L/2},...,n_{L/2-1})}$, where $n_x \in \{0,1,2\}$ labels the local qutrit basis.
 Defining the occupation number operators $\hat{Z}_x$ via $\hat{Z}_x\ket{\bs{n}}=n_x\ket{\bs{n}}$, we can construct a global $U(1)$ charge $\hat{Q} = \sum_{x} \hat{Z}_x$ as well as its associated dipole moment $\hat{P} = \sum_{x} x\, \hat{Z}_x$.
 In the following, we are interested in unitary time evolution operators $\hat{U}(t)$ that commute with both $\hat{Q}$ and $\hat{P}$ simultaneously.
-We choose to decompose $\hat{U}(t) = \prod_{i} \hat{U}_i$ in terms of a layered circuit structure of local $4$-site gates $\hat{U}_i$, see \fig{fig:4}.
+We decompose $\hat{U}(t) = \prod_{i} \hat{U}_i$ in terms of a layered circuit structure of local $4$-site gates $\hat{U}_i$, see \fig{fig:4}.
 The local gates $\hat{U}_i$ in turn are chosen randomly, subjected to the condition of preserving $\hat{Q}$ and $\hat{P}$.
-As selecting the $\hat{U}_i$'s from the full set of Haar random unitary gates proves challenging for large-scale numerical simulations due to the large Hilbert space, we work with randomly chosen \textit{automaton} gates~\cite{gopalakrishnan2018_operator,Gopalakrishnan_2018,Iaconis19,iaconis2020quantum}, which satisfy the condition $\hat{U}_i \ket{\bs{n}} = e^{i\theta_{\bs{n}}} \ket{\bs{n}^\prime}$.
-According to this relation, product states within the computational basis $\ket{\bs{n}}$ are, up to a phase $\theta_{\bs{n}}$, mapped to new product states within that basis.
-From a practical stance, such circuits can effectively be simulated as classical cellular automata and are a valuable tool to capture universal dynamical properties at infinite temperature, particularly in the context of constrained systems.
+As selecting the $\hat{U}_i$'s from the full set of Haar random unitary gates proves challenging for large-scale numerical simulations, we work with randomly chosen \textit{automaton} gates~\cite{gopalakrishnan2018_operator,Gopalakrishnan_2018,Iaconis19,iaconis2021_complexity}, which satisfy the condition $\hat{U}_i \ket{\bs{n}} = e^{i\theta_{\bs{n}}} \ket{\bs{n}^\prime}$.
+Thus, product states within the computational basis $\ket{\bs{n}}$ are, up to a phase $\theta_{\bs{n}}$, mapped to new product states within that basis.
+Such circuits can effectively be simulated as classical cellular automata and are valuable tools to capture universal dynamical properties at infinite temperature.

-Concretely, such random circuits were recently used to demonstrate subdiffusive transport in the above model~\cite{feldmeier2020anomalous,morningstar2020_kinetic,iaconis2021_multipole}, as observed in the (connected) charge correlations:
+Concretely, such random circuits were recently used to demonstrate subdiffusive transport in the above model~\cite{feldmeier2020anomalous,morningstar2020_kinetic, iaconis2021_multipole,feng2021_casimir}, as observed in the (connected) charge correlations: